Thompson050/alx-low_level_programming/0x03-debugging/README.md

-a file that fix the code so that it correctly prints out the largest of three numbers, no matter the case
+a program that converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration